 It might not be a sexy business, but I see MarketAxess continuing to grow its market share over the next decade.

 It’s hard to imagine that Abiomed (NASDAQ:ABMD), the people behind Impella, the world’s smallest heart pump, could have delivered a better 10-year cumulative return than the 2,121% return it posted over the past decade.

-However, if not for a 44% year-to-date decline in its stock price, that’s exactly what it would have done over the past decade.
+However, if not for a 56% year-over-year decline in its stock price, that’s exactly what it would have done over the past decade.
 It wouldn’t have surpassed Netflix, but it would have cemented its second-place showing.
 Heading into the next 10 years, Abiomed’s Impella heart pumps ought to continue to grab a significant piece of the global heart pump market.

 In the past three years, Abiomed grew its revenue and operating income by 33% and 51% respectively.
 I don’t see why it can’t continue to grow its business at double-digit rates.
 An aging population should only help, not hinder, Abiomed’s Impella business.

 United Rentals (URI)

 United Rentals (NYSE:URI) rents out heavy equipment to businesses needing to get a project completed.

 Growing organically and through acquisitions, United Rentals had more than $14 billion in equipment for rent in 2018, generating approximately $8 billion in sales.